prajakta1321/NLP-based-Text-Analysis/README.md

 Purpose

 This repository serves as a practice space for implementing and refining foundational NLP techniques on a sample dataset.

+# NLP-based Text Analysis

+This is a project for NLP-based text analysis.

 ![NLP Repo Graph](https://github.com/prajakta1321/NLP-based-Text-Analysis/blob/main/NLP%20repo%20graph.png)